Adem Yze

 Adem Yze (/ˈuːzeɪ/ OO-zay; born 21 September 1977) is an Australian rules football coach and former player.
 He played for the Melbourne Football Club in the Australian Football League (AFL), and is senior coach of the Richmond Football Club.
-Yze has made the fourth–highest number of appearances in the history of the Melbourne Football Club.
+Yze has made the fourth-highest number of appearances in the history of the Melbourne Football Club.

 Early life

 Adem Yze is of Albanian descent and born in Shepparton, a regional city in Victoria, Australia.
 His father Sam was one of eight children who arrived during 1954 in Australia from a European refugee camp.
 Sam lived in Werribee, attended primary school and worked in market gardens.
 Yze's mother Vicki was one of ten children and born in Australia to Albanian parents from Yugoslavia.
 He has two brothers, Damien (born Yzeir) a Victorian cricketer and VFL player, and Rodney (born Ramadan).

-The family moved to the Goulburn Valley and owned fruit orchids.
-As a child, Yze helped the family as a fruit picker at their orchids.
+The family moved to the Goulburn Valley and owned fruit orchards.
+As a child, Yze helped the family as a fruit picker at their orchards.
 He supported the Essendon Football Club, while the family either supported Richmond or Melbourne.
 Yze was educated at Shepparton High School.
-He played several sports in his youth and later was a player for the Murray Bushrangers Football Club where his performances attracted the attention of the national Melbourne Football Club.
+He played several sports in his youth and later was a player for the Murray Bushrangers Football Club, where his performances attracted the attention of the Melbourne Football Club.